galacticpuppies22/solar-system/ReadMe.md

 | 8          | Neptune
 | 9          | Pluto

-Click canvas and move mouse to look around
+Click canvas and move mouse to look around.
+When a Celestial Body is selected, press the selection key for that Celestial Body again to teleport the space ship there.

 ## Sources:
 Several materials were referenced throughout the development of this project.